antronerds/r2-tutorials/docs/One_Gene_View.md

 >
 > - *'triangle': Places a filled triangle under the sample*
 >
-> - *'text': will plot the samplename by the corresponding plot (interactive plot only)*
+> - *'text': will plot the sample name by the corresponding plot (interactive plot only)*
 >
 >   'colors': use a hexadecimal color code (many examples of these can be found online)
 >
 > *Note: The dotsize does not scale with 'arrow' and 'triangle' method.*
 ---------------

 Another often used feature is the **Vector (SVG) output** option.
 The vector images are often used in manuscripts and to increase the resolution meeting your own demands.
-In the plot option menu teh SVG output option can be selected.
+In the plot option menu the SVG output option can be selected.

 ![](_static/images/Onegeneview/OneGene_adjustablesettings_svg_v1b.png "Figure 7: Obtain a vector (SVG) image of your graph")